Liberty Bell is erected in Philadelphia...

 * United States, Great Britain, and the Soviet Union

-* summary of agreement is included
+* Summary of agreement is included

-* large map of region
+* Large map of the region

 With a rare, hand-tinted print of a 'View on the Schuylkill"...